Home Compare LSCC vs MAERSK-B.CO

 Valuation

 A.P.
-Møller - Mærsk A/S ranks near the top of the group on valuation; Lattice Semiconductor Corporation sits in the weaker half.
+Møller - Mærsk A/S sits in the stronger part of the group on valuation, while Lattice Semiconductor Corporation is closer to mid-pack.

 Growth